Aegil/csc-user-guide/docs/apps/geoconda.md

     vector geometries.
 It includes functions for zonal statistics and interpolated point queries.
 -   [rtree] - spatial indexing and search.
 -   [shapely] - manipulation and analysis of geometric objects in the Cartesian plane.
 -   [scikit-learn] - machine learning for Python.
--   [skimage] -  algorithms for image processing.</span>
+-   [skimage] -  algorithms for image processing.
--   [xarray](http://xarray.pydata.org) - for multidimensional raster data
+-   [xarray](http://xarray.pydata.org) - for multidimensional raster data.
 -   And many more, for retrieving the full list in Puhti use:
     `list-packages`